yasammez/nachricht/README.md

 ### Integers

 Negative integers are prefixed with `-` while positive integers have no prefix.
-Negative zero `-0` is illegal.
+Printers *must not* produce negative zero `-0` but parsers *should* be able to interpret and transparently convert it to `0`.

 ### Bytes

-Bytes values are prefixed with `:` and represented in standard base 64 encoding with the trailing `=` signs where applicable.
+Bytes values are enclosed in single quotes `'` and represented in standard base64 encoding with the trailing equals signs `=` where applicable.

 ### String